 Beneficial use impairments in Hamilton Harbour and Cootes Paradise, which are at least partially attributable to pollution from CSOs, include restrictions on dredging activities, eutrophication or undesirable algae, beach closings, degradation of aesthetics, added cost to industry for treatment of harbour water, degradation of phytoplankton and zooplankton and loss of fish and wildlife habitat.
 It is important to emphasize the role of nutrients in this regard and specifically phosphorous as a parameter of concern as a result of its role in the growth of algae.

 Setting the goals for the Hamilton Harbour Remedial Action Plan

 The Hamilton Harbour Remedial Action Plan (HHRAP) Stage 2 Report was completed in November 1992 and subsequently updated in 2002.
-It is a partnership through numerous stakeholders, including the Federal and Provincial governments (Environment Canada and the Ontario Ministry of Environment and Climate Change - MOECC), and the City of Hamilton (and the former Regional Municipality of Hamilton-Wentworth).
+It is a partnership through numerous stakeholders, including the Federal and Provincial governments Ontario Ministry of the Environment, Conservation and Parks, and the City of Hamilton (and the former Regional Municipality of Hamilton-Wentworth).

 The report presented specific objectives for removing Hamilton Harbour from the list as an area of concern and recommended actions for achieving delisting.
 The report identified CSOs as a significant source of pollutants.
 It recommended that Hamilton undertake specific measures to eliminate or minimize pollution from these discharges.